-SecurityNational Mortgage has loan purchase agreements with unaffiliated warehouse banks.
-The total amount available under these loan purchase agreements at March 31, 2009 was \$250,000,000.
-As of March 31, 2009, mortgage loans totaling approximately \$156,403,000 have been sold to warehouse banks and were outstanding.
-The terms of the loan purchase agreements are typically for one year, with interest rates ranging from 1.5% to 2.25% over the 30 days LIBOR rate (from 1.97% to 2.72% as of March 31, 2009).
+SecurityNational Mortgage has loan purchase agreements to originate and sell loans to unaffiliated warehouse banks.
+The total amount available to originate loans under these loan purchase agreements at June 30, 2009 was \$250,000,000.
+SecurityNational Mortgage originates the loans and immediately sells them to the warehouse bank as more fully described below.
+As of June 30, 2009, mortgage loans totaling \$126,071,979 have been sold to warehouse banks and settlement with the third party investor was still pending.
+Since the mortgage loans have been sold to the warehouse banks, SecurityNational Mortgage is not obligated, except in the circumstances mentioned below, to pay the amounts outstanding on the mortgage loans, but does pay a fee in the form of interest on a portion of the mortgage loans between the date of the sale of the loans to the warehouse bank and the date of the settlement with the third party investor.
+The terms of the loan purchase agreements are typically for one year, with interest rates on a portion of the mortgage loans ranging from 1.5% to 2.25% over the 30 days LIBOR rate (from 1.81% to 2.55% as of June 30, 2009).
 SecurityNational Mortgage renewed one of its loan purchase agreements that expired on September 30, 2008 for another one year term.
-The other loan purchase agreement was closed in March 2009.
+The other loan purchase agreement was terminated in March 2009.
 The Company is actively pursuing purchase agreements with other warehouse banks.